FREQUENTLY ASKED QUESTIONS

 If you want to administer aromatherapy treatments, you need a license to touch from your state.
-These include licenses in massage, esthetics, nail care and others, depending on your state’s requirements.
+These include licenses in massage, esthetics, nail care, and others—depending on your state’s requirements.
 If your plan is strictly to sell, then you’ll only need a local business license.

 Our course offers a certificate of completion, like many other courses.
 However, these certificates do not certify you on a legal level to apply aromatherapy treatments to others.
-We recommend successfully passing the ARC exam and becoming an RA.
+We recommend taking and passing the ARC exam and becoming an RA.
 This is the largest professional title available for aromatherapists at this time, and it will put you above any other type of certification.
 Our Aromatherapy Practitioner’s Course is geared toward giving you the knowledge you need to pass the ARC.

 Is the ARC exam necessary?
 I heard it was optional.

 I don't have a license for a hands-on modality, so it sounds like I wouldn't be able to do aromatherapy consultations with clients, even after completing the course?

 Could I do consults with clients if I worked in, say, a chiropractic office?
 Or would I have to first pass the ARC to be able to independently see clients and have my own consulting practice?

 Does your course provide ideas / support / sample outlines / etc. to help me create my own "curriculum" to teach EO safety classes or seminars in my community?

 I’m interested in learning more about aromatherapy.
 Where do I start?